christys122/readme-generator/README.md

 ## Questions

-If you have any questions about the repo, open and issue or contact me directly at christ.
+If you have any questions about the repo, open and issue or contact me directly at f.
-You can find more of my work at [christy](https://github.com/christy/).
+You can find more of my work at [n](https://github.com/n/).